Will.i.am: Acting

-The Black Eyed Peas, including will.i.am, first started acting in the commercial series "Instant Def" to advertise Snickers.
-He starred in Madagascar: Escape 2 Africa as the voice of the character Moto Moto.
-He contributed a number of tracks to the movie's motion picture soundtrack in collaboration with industry heavyweight Hans Zimmer.
+The Black Eyed Peas, including will.i.am, first started acting in the commercial series "Instant Def" to advertise Snickers chocolate bars.
+He starred in Madagascar: Escape 2 Africa as the voice of the hippopotamus character Moto Moto.
+He also contributed a number of tracks to the film's soundtrack in collaboration with the score composer Hans Zimmer.
 Will.i.am played John Wraith in his major film debut, X-Men Origins: Wolverine, a prequel to the X-Men film series.
 He also guest-starred on the CBS drama Joan of Arcadia as God, one of several actors who played this role during the series.
 He also starred in the 2011 animated film Rio, and 2014's Rio 2, as a rapping red-crested cardinal named Pedro, and like Madagascar: Escape 2 Africa, he contributed his singing voice to the film's soundtrack, along with his fellow co-stars.
-Will.i.am played a fathering role in The Urbz: Sims In The City, which uses the Black Eyed Peas' songs as its own soundtrack.
-He briefly played himself in the Tina Fey and Steve Carell comedy film Date Night.
+In The Urbz: Sims In The City, will.i.am appeared as himself along with the Black Eyed Peas, and the film also uses Black Eyed Peas' songs as its soundtrack.
+He briefly appeared as himself in the Tina Fey and Steve Carell comedy film Date Night.
 He appeared in the 2016 Grammy-nominated documentary film about American DJ and producer Steve Aoki, titled I'll Sleep When I'm Dead.

+Philanthropy

+will.i.am's i.am Angel Foundation provided fast internet access to the Estrada Courts housing project in Boyle Heights where he formerly lived.